-In the Elliyen Wilds, paths appear and disappear without warning, strange mists transport victims hundreds of miles from their original location in an instant, and seemingly clean springs induce madness in those that drink of their waters.
+In the Elliyen Wilds, paths appear and disappear without warning, strange mists transport victims hundreds of miles from their original location in an instant, and seemingly clean springs induce madness in those who drink of their waters.

 Legends and Lore

-Not everyone believes that the queen died in her attempt for godhood.
-Some say that she survived and still rules her broken realm from the ruins of Ellor Nyall’s capital.
+Not everyone believes the queen died in her attempt for godhood.
+Some say she survived and still rules her broken realm from the ruins of Ellor Nyall’s capital.
 With no subjects left to rule, she is said to have raised the bodies of the dead to serve her in a vile parody of her people's life before the nation’s destruction.

 Treasures of every kind await salvage from Ellor Nyall.
 The queen’s spell spread so quickly that few had time to gather their belongings.
 Magical dishes that warm food with a touch, animated statue servants, and chests of gems and precious metals are just a few of the treasures recovered from the Elliyen Wilds over the years.

-Ellor Nyall had a fantastic library although no one knows exactly where it was.
+Ellor Nyall had a fantastic library, although no one knows exactly where it was.
 Besides the many tomes of lost knowledge it surely contains, it was believed to have been the repository for at least four of the lost Enarosian Scrolls.

 ART & ILLUSTRATION

 - Map of the Amethyst Sea by Nate Mangion